Daily readings

 Tuesday, November 18, 2025

 Dedication of Basilicas of Peter and Paul.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationDedication of Basilicas of Peter and Paul